The drying of leather in the tannery

 In the tannery, the leather is dried a maximum of two times between the many process stages.
 Drying is achieved by various methods: by hanging, drying tunnels, drying machines, high-frequency drying, drying in the sun and many more.

-To flush water out of dripping, freshly tanned hides, the hides are pressed between two metal cylinders.
+To flush water out of dripping, freshly tanned hides, the hides are squeezed through two metal cylinders (felted rollers) to dewater them.
 It is comparable to wringing out washing before hanging it out to dry.
 In this step, the water content is reduced by about 35 to 50%.
 Special roll-presses are used for this purpose.
 The rolls are covered with felt in order to prevent the formation of folds during the passage of the leather.
 This step saves time and energy before complete drying.
+The leather must not be pressed too hard when samming, in order to avoid damage to the grain.

 Air-dried hides or skins - ground drying - frame drying